 If you find you need help from the Foodbank, then you will need to request a voucher from one of our referral agencies.
-We have 400 of these agencies in North West Bristol.
+We have over 400 of these agencies in North West Bristol.
 These include GP surgeries, Schools, Children’s Centres, Social Services, Mental Health Teams etc.

 Where can I get a voucher?

 The majority of our clients will be automatically referred to us by their social worker, school, GP or care agency.
 Please contact us so we can put you in touch with an agency that can help.

-Alternatively, if you are not already being supported by a care agency or advice service then the simplest and quickest way to obtain a referral to the Foodbank is to phone the
+Alternatively, if you are not already being supported by a care agency or advice service then the simplest and quickest way to obtain a referral to the Foodbank is to contact one of the following agencies

 LOCAL CRISIS PREVENTION FUND -

 They will be able to talk to you about your situation and decide whether it is beneficial to refer you to the Foodbank.
 They will then ask for some of your personal details and send an e-referral voucher through to our office.
-This voucher will then be waiting for you on arrival at one of our Foodbank outlets in Avonmouth, Lawrence Weston, Henbury or Hotwells.
+This voucher will then be waiting for you on arrival at one of our Foodbank outlets in Avonmouth, Severn Beach, Lawrence Weston, Henbury or Hotwells.

 I can't get to the Foodbank